topaz1008/webgl-julia-set/README.md

 A 2D [Julia set](https://en.wikipedia.org/wiki/Julia_set) on the GPU.

-Open `index.html` in your browser.
+See the live demo [here](https://topaz1008.github.io/webgl-julia-set/index.html) or open `index.html` in your browser.

 Vertex and fragment shaders are defined inside `<script>` tags with the correct `type` attribute in `index.html`.